 Attention new and returning Slicers: Please fill out this year’s participant information form.
 Filling out the form takes less than five minutes and helps us stay organized during the Challenge.

 Is it important that teachers who teach writing actually write?

 After reading Write Beside Them, Tara Smith realized she had to connect her teacher and writer identities.
 No longer would it be enough to share mentor texts and confer.
 She realized she needed to share her writing life with her students and walk them through her thinking as she wrote.

 I'm lucky because, you see, I have this constant, little reminder to notice stuff.
 I live with a toddler who notices the world and points out the wow.
 Constantly.
 Walking out the door in the morning: "Venus.
 Wow.
 Stars.
 Wow."
 Past the Sedum: "Spider.
 Wow."
 Every 3 minutes this evening: "Mumpkin Happy.
 Wow."
-(We carved him yesterday. … Continue reading have you noticed the <i>wow</i> lately?
+(We carved him yesterday. … Continue reading have you noticed the wow lately?